isgo-golgo13/scylla-cluster-sync-rs/README.md

-The `Dual-Writer-Proxy` service deploys as a shotgun Kubernetes Pod co-resident to the GCP applicaition (the streaming applicattion in the graphic) to avoid cross-cloud latency IF the Dual-Writer Proxy resided in the target cloud (AWS).
+The `Dual-Writer-Proxy` service deploys as a shotgun Kubernetes Pod co-resident to the GCP application (the streaming applicattion in the graphic) to avoid cross-cloud latency IF the Dual-Writer Proxy resided in the target cloud (AWS).
 The following Kubernetes `Deployment`resource shows this configuration relative to the streaming application.
 This shows the use of Cassandra DB as the source DB.
 This works identically for ScyllaDB.

 ```yaml
 # rust-proxy-deployment.yaml - Deploys to GKE, NOT EKS